petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-experiences/claritys-analytics-and-experiences-requirements.md

 ### Generate detailed website reports through an intuitive user interface

 Clarity aims to gather in-depth metrics about their website and make them accessible through a user-friendly interface.
-This will enable both IT staff and non-technical employees to digest the data and optimize their solution.
-Clarity can streamline website performance assessment and fine-tune planning to achieve successful business value.
+This would enable both IT staff and non-technical employees to digest the data and optimize their solution.
+Clarity can streamline website performance assessment and fine-tune planning.

 ### Define and manage user segments based on common user activities